 Social Work Services: New Migrant Support

-At Thoughtful Connections, we know that people who migrate to another country alone, or with their families, are faced with a big adjustment and a steep learning curve.
-Migration for personal safety or for economic reasons, settling in, integrating into a new life, becoming used to a new culture - this process can feel very exciting but also very daunting and stressful.
+Migrating to another country alone or with family, comes with a big adjustment and a steep learning curve.
+Whether it's for personal safety or for economic reasons, integrating into a new life and becoming used to a new culture can feel very exciting ... and scary, and stressful too.
+Change is challenging, and sometimes uses up all our energy reserves.

 Such a big move often impacts you at your very core